tom-gilbertsons-lab/sonic-surgeon/README.md

 **Educational game showcasing non invasive neurosurgery for movement disorders.**

 Magtreatment protocol for MRgFUS thalamotomy for essential tremor.
-Plan a treatment; and treat the target.
+Plan a treatment; and treat the patient.

+Play on web but best paired with the wobbling table to simulate effects of tremor on

 Suitable for outreach events where players get 1-2 goes max (the game doesn't have difficulty levels and is easy to beat!)